juice-shop/pwning-juice-shop/introduction/motivation.md

 ### Why yet another vulnerable web application?

-There was a considerable number of vulnerable web applications out there before the Juice Shop was created.
+A considerable number of vulnerable web applications already existed before the Juice Shop was created.
 The
-[OWASP Vulnerable Web Applications Directory (VWAD)](https://www.owasp.org/index.php/OWASP_Vulnerable_Web_Applications_Directory_Project) maintains a list of these, divided by online and offline usage as well as programming language used.
+[OWASP Vulnerable Web Applications Directory (VWAD)](https://www.owasp.org/index.php/OWASP_Vulnerable_Web_Applications_Directory_Project) maintains a list of these applications.
 When Juice Shop came to life there were only _server-side rendered_ applications in the VWAD.
 But _Rich Internet Application (RIA)_ or _Single Page Application (SPA)_ style applications were already a commodity at that time.
 Juice Shop was meant to fill that gap.

 Many of the existing vulnerable web applications were very rudimental in their functional scope.
 So the aim of the Juice Shop also was to give